kevingonzalez7997/Troubleshooting_App_Crash/README.md

 - Branching Strategy: Enforce a branching strategy where developers make changes in separate branches rather than directly to the main branch.
 This with a combination of permission to the main branch can eliminate incorrect code being merged by the wrong personnel.

+## conclusion

+The incident was fully resolved.
+Following the code adjustment and redeployment, all tests returned functional.
+Normal site operation was restored and in addition, preventive Measures have been placed to ensure this incident is not reoccurring.